strawberryangel/pv-coffin-lid/README.md

 # Custom Coffin Door Script

 This is a modified version of a configurable door script that is controlled by link messages.
+This is now a stand-alone script.

 The link messages have been removed, and the door operates by touch.